alicehenriksson/Work-task-tracker/README.md

 - Instead of “Create a todo app,” try “Create a todo app with add, complete and delete functionality.”
 - If an output isn’t perfect, refine your prompt rather than expecting a full app in one go.
 - If something breaks, ask Cursor “Why isn’t this working?”
+- Copy/paste errors into Cursor to help debug the issue.
-- Break large tasks into smaller prompts, for example first ask for a form, then ask for state management, then ask for styling.
+- Break large tasks into smaller prompts, for example, first ask for a form, then ask for state management, then ask for styling.

 ## **Deploying (Optional)**